hamzaezzine/hamzaezzine/README.md

 ### About Me

-I am a software engineering student passionate about building robust and efficient applications.
+I am a software engineer passionate about building robust and efficient applications.
 I am detail-oriented, self-motivated, and always eager to learn new technologies.
 My focus areas include web development, mobile development, and backend systems.

 ---